RandomRhythm/MITRE-JSON2CSV/README.md

 # MITRE-JSON2CSV

-Convert enterprise-attack.json into a CSV format
+Quick script I wrote to convert enterprise-attack.json into a CSV format.